Home

 So when to replace guitar strings?
 Every two weeks to a months should have you sounding pretty good.
 If you want to sound amazing before every performance.

-Ok, lets say you have determined a time period of when to replace guitar strings on your guitars.
+Ok, let's say you have determined a time period of when to replace guitar strings on your guitars.
 The first step for replacing strings is to learn about the different types and how to choose the best ones.
 Finding the guitar strings that are best for you sometimes that takes experimentation, patience and a few bucks.

 There is a vast array of guitar string companies and each one of those have a big selection of different types of strings.
 How do you narrow it down to the best guitar strings when you are learning how to string a guitar?
-How does each choice effect when to change guitar strings because of the durabilty?
+How does each choice effect when to change guitar strings because of the durability?

-how to string a guitar - acoustic string One of the ways is to ask experienced guitarists what they use and how they learned when to replace guitar strings.
+One of the ways is to ask experienced guitarists what they use and how they learned when to replace guitar strings.
 Is there someone that you have heard and you really dig the sound they are making?

 Another way is to do some research and find out what your favorite guitar player uses and what they learned about how to change strings properly and what brand of strings they use.
 This might take some looking around since some of them will go with whatever company is offering the most alluring deal for their endorsement.
 So you might need to find out what they really use.
-Then again they might really use the strings they are endorsing.
+Then again, they might really use the strings they are endorsing.

 Look for old interviews and maybe some early videos of them maybe they will mention what they use and when to replace guitar strings along the way.